redpanda-bit/illustration-wrk/README.md

 # Illustration
-## deployed on AWS S3 bucket with Google domain redirection
+Deployed on AWS S3 bucket with Google domain redirection